1986 Barking and Dagenham London Borough Council election: Gascoigne

 The by-election was called following the death of Cllr.
-Alan R. Beadle.
+Alan Beadle.

 Fanshawe

 The by-election was called following the death of Cllr.
-Ernest A. Turner.
+Ernest Turner.

 Marks Gate

 The by-election was called following the resignation of Cllr.
-Donald I. Pepper.
+Donald Pepper.

 River

 The by-election was called following the resignation of Cllr.
-Patricia A. Twomey.
+Patricia Twomey.

 Abbey

 The by-election was called following the resignation of Cllr.
-Abdul M. Khokhar.
+Abdul Khokhar.